Redislabs-Solution-Architects/ecstats2/README.md

 This script by no means will affect the performance and the data stored in the Redis databases it is scanning.

+The script will need at minimum CloudwatchReadOnlyAccess & AmazonElastiCacheReadOnlyAccess privilleges for extracting the information.

 ## Installation